dgrothman/theinnerjourney/docs/index.md

 We work through each symptom and discuss tools and perspectives that help to create a framework for handling life as it comes, rather than being handled by life.

-## Spring Class FULL!
-We are so amazed how quickly the class seats filled up.
-If you would like to be notified when the next class opens up please sign up for our mailing list below.

 ## Class Breakdown

 #### [Class 1 - Safe People](/C1-SafePeople/SafePeople/)